Abbi-Hope Jihye Park

 The most challenging part was losing my community.
 That’s something everyone has struggled with during quarantine: not being able to see people.
 You’re used to seeing a lot of people every single day, and then it goes down to only seeing your family, which I thought was pretty challenging.

-At the beginning of quarantine, schools didn’t really know what to do and it’s not like we were doing a lot of schoolwork, so you had a lot of time you didn’t know what to do with.
-And I think that was a challenge because I’m someone that likes to be busy and constantly be doing things.
+At the beginning of quarantine, schools didn’t really know what to do.
+It’s not like we were doing a lot of schoolwork, so we had a lot of time we didn’t know what to do with.
+I think that was a challenge because I’m someone who likes to be busy and constantly be doing things.
+So when my school took a two-week break, we weren’t doing much, and I felt weird because I was so free.
+When I was in school, it was super stressful, and this is all I wanted.
+Now that I have it, maybe I actually don’t [want it].

 What has given you comfort and hope during this time?

-I’ve picked up a lot of hobbies, which has helped me stay busy.
+I’ve picked up a lot of hobbies, which have helped me stay busy.
 I haven’t been able to do a lot of them because school has been pretty busy.
 We end at 4:15 p.m. every day, so I just want to sleep after I do my homework.

-Right now, I have a lot of bok choy plants because I did this thing called propagating, where you cut off the top, and stick the bottom in water, and it starts growing again.
+Right now, I have a lot of bok choy plants because I did this thing called propagating, where you cut off the top and stick the bottom in water, and it starts growing again.
 I did that, so now I have a lot of bok choy plants.
 One of them is even flowering and has yellow flowers everywhere.

 Do you think that the pandemic has changed you?

 This experience let me get a breather in life.
 I was so stressed from school because I went to a middle school where we have multiple academic programs, and I was taking classes at the high school.
 Sometimes, when you’re at school, you feel like you don’t know what’s going on.
-But I actually feel more organized and productive online, because everything’s in one place.
+But I actually feel more organized and productive online because everything’s in one place.